OneDrive Migration Best Practices – The Step By Step Ultimate Guide

 #1 Examine the Current Workload and Create a Planning

 The Microsoft Office 365 suite has been used by businesses of all types for some time now, and when it comes to migrating this data, we need to be sure what data to migrate.
-As there can be various types of data collected in OneDrive for Business.
+There can be various types of data collected in OneDrive for Business.
 Therefore, it is one of the best practices for OneDrive migration to analyze the current workload and get an exact figure of what data needs to be migrated and what doesn’t.

 #2 Determine The Migration Duration & Perform Risk Analysis